Author Bio: Dr. Sanusi Umar MD is the author of this article.

 The best kind of product for this particular haircut for men is a hair wax.
 Wax products can deliver a high amount of hold with minimum shine.
 The shine is a major component of bro-flow hair.
 The Bro Flow is about effortless cool, so it shouldn’t look as if you are trying too hard.
 Therefore, a matte wax is the best way to get a good hold without looking greasy.
 A good place to start would be with the beeswax-based ProRituals Hair Wax.

 Will the lax bro cut work with my ethnic hair?

 Yes!
 Natural black hair is perfect for a curly bro flow.
-A good tip to remember is to keep the length long enough to tuck behind the ears, but short enough to not be too unruly.
+A good tip to remember is to keep the length long enough to tuck behind the ears but short enough not to be too unruly.
 You can also style braided or dreaded hair into a flow.
 These kinds of flows may require a different type of hair product for hold.

 Can I style my hair into the Bro Flow even though I’ve had a hair transplant?

 This was the case for a patient who underwent strip surgeries before consulting with Dr. U at Dr. U Hair and Skin Clinics in Los Angeles.
 The patient reported receiving uncomfortable stares at his hairline, so Dr. U used a combination of head and nape hair to soften the hairline.
-Now. the patient can style his hair as he pleases without worrying about unwanted attention.
+Now.
+The patient can style his hair as he pleases without worrying about unwanted attention.